Crown Dependencies: Legislative independence

-Westminster retains the right to legislate for the islands against their will as a last resort, but this is also rarely exercised, and may, according to legal opinion from the Attorney-General of Jersey, have fallen into desuetude — although the Department for Constitutional Affairs did not accept this argument.
-The Marine, Etc., Broadcasting (Offences) Act 1967 was one recent piece of legislation extended to the Isle of Man against the wishes of Tynwald.
+Westminster retains the right to legislate for the islands against their will as a last resort, but this is also rarely exercised, and may, according to legal opinion from the Attorney-General of Jersey, have fallen into desuetude – although the Department for Constitutional Affairs did not accept this argument.
+The Marine, &c., Broadcasting (Offences) Act 1967 was one recent piece of legislation extended to the Isle of Man against the wishes of Tynwald.

 There are many highly authoritative assertions of Parliament's sovereignty over Jersey, such as the 1861 Civil Commissioners.
-According to the Kilbrandon Report, the long standing convention against Parliament intervening in domestic matters did not limit Parliament's authority to legsilate for the Crown Dependencies without consent.
+According to the Kilbrandon Report, the long-standing convention against Parliament intervening in domestic matters did not limit Parliament's authority to legislate for the Crown Dependencies without consent.
 Baroness Hale further asserted this legal opinion in 2014 (quotation above), though she did not hear arguments from Crown Dependency governments in that case.

-Conversely, Professor Sir Jeffrey Jowell argues that Parliament's powers are 'of last resort' and do not therefore constitute paramount power to intervene in the Dependencies' internal affairs.
+Conversely, Jeffrey Jowell argues that Parliament's powers are "of last resort" and do not therefore constitute paramount power to intervene in the Dependencies' internal affairs.
 He argues that as the powers have always been used within the limits of their justification, these have become constitutional law.
 Henry John Stephen argued that, as the Duchy of Normandy conquered England and its territory has never been annexed into England, the level of parliamentary sovereignty exercised elsewhere in the British Empire may not apply to the Channel Islands.

 Royal prerogative

 The UK Government has a monopoly on advising how the royal prerogative – such as giving royal assent to Channel Islands' legislation – should be exercised in the Crown Dependencies.
-Gavin St Pier, former Chief Minister of Guernsey, has called for the Channel Islands to reconsider their constitutional relationship with the UK, 'making us less susceptible to whimsical breach of conventions should the UK continue to convulse politically'.
+Gavin St Pier, former Chief Minister of Guernsey, has called in 2023 for the Channel Islands to reconsider their constitutional relationship with the UK, "making us less susceptible to whimsical breach of conventions should the UK continue to convulse politically".
 He called for the Islands to have more power of the exercise of the royal prerogative by their appointment of Privy Counsellors.

 International relations

 Commonwealth

-While their constitutional status bears some resemblance to that of the Commonwealth realms, the Crown Dependencies are not members of the Commonwealth of Nations.
+While their constitutional status bears some resemblance to that of the Commonwealth realms, the Crown Dependencies are not independent members of the Commonwealth of Nations.
 They participate in the Commonwealth of Nations by virtue of their relationship with the United Kingdom, and participate in various Commonwealth institutions in their own right.
 For example, all three participate in the Commonwealth Parliamentary Association and the Commonwealth Games.